22 small business tax deductions for your return in 2026

 10. Business meals

 Are you the kind of business owner who likes to wine and dine your clients?
-Or maybe you like to take your staff out for occasional work lunches at the local watering hole.
+Or maybe you enjoy taking your staff out for occasional work lunches at the local watering hole.

-If you want to claim the business dining tax deduction, it’s important to keep a log of:
+To claim the business dining tax deduction, keep a log of:

 - The price of the meal